kitschpatrol/mdat/packages/remark-mdat/test/assets/test-document.md

 ## Prefixed comment

-Expansion only happens when `--prefix mm` option is set:
+Expansion only happens when `--prefix mm-` option is set:

 <!-- mm-basic -->